CultivateCreativeSpace/CultivateCreativeSpace.github.io/index.md

 <hr />

->**DISCLAIMER**: “By renting the space, you acknowledge that the rental does not include a photographer or staff attendant on-site.
+>**DISCLAIMER**: By renting the space, you acknowledge that the rental does not include a photographer or staff attendant on-site.
 Please book a photographer in addition to your studio rental, if needed.
-See the “Meet our Members” section to connect with one!”
+See the “Meet our Members” section to connect with one!

 <div class="section"></div>